A single copy of this article may be reprinted for personal, noncommercial use only.

 CLICK TO ENLARGE

-The pain of tennis elbow occurs primarily where the tendons of your forearm muscles attach to the bony prominence on the outside of your elbow.
+The pain of tennis elbow occurs primarily where the tendons of your forearm muscles attach to a bony bump on the outside of your elbow.
 Pain can also spread into your forearm and wrist.

 Rest and over-the-counter pain relievers often help relieve tennis elbow.
-If conservative treatments don't help or if symptoms are disabling, your doctor may suggest surgery.
+If conservative treatments don't help or if symptoms are disabling, your doctor might suggest surgery.

 The pain associated with tennis elbow may radiate from the outside of your elbow into your forearm and wrist.
 Pain and weakness may make it difficult to: